 - Notice if they become more secretive in sharing bank, retirement, and other statements.

 - Detect large online purchases with nothing to show for them.

 Fortunately, you do not have to probe your spouse’s financial dealings on your own.
-Our attorneys at Samuelson Hause & Samuelson, LLP work with skilled forensic accounts to uncover hidden assets.
+Our attorneys at Samuelson Hause PLLC work with skilled forensic accounts to uncover hidden assets.
 They examine bank records, tax returns, loan documents, court filings, insurance policies, and more to expose assets that are not being properly disclosed.